-LearnLab is an online presentation platform that enables teachers and lecturers to combine PowerPoint presentations with interactive questions.
+LearnLab is an online presentation and collaboration platform that enables teachers and lecturers to make their lectures more interactive.
+LearnLab has five different modules.
+The module CoLab is free.
+CoLab combines the functionality of PowerPoint presentations with interactive questions.
 You can easily upload your PowerPoint slides, and organize them.
 You can add slides with interactive questions that you would otherwise have created with a Student Response System such as; Socrative, Mentimeter, Smart Notebook Response System, or Kahoot.

 - Combines PowerPoint (1) content, and (2) interaction, through questions and responses in one program.